aridjayarecipes/cutesrecipes.web.app/content/post/1884-simple-way-to-make-super-quick-homemade-carrot-and-onion-soup.md

 1. Put the chicken booth and water and bring it to boil.
 Turn to small heat and keep simmer for 30-40 mins, or until the carrot softened.
 Use a blender and blend it.
 Add some cream after blending.
 It’s ready to serve

-But they&#39;re fully plant based Last but certainly not least in these onion recipes: homemade vegetable soup!
-Here&#39;s an example of onions playing a crucial supporting role in the.
+But they're fully plant based Last but certainly not least in these onion recipes: homemade vegetable soup!
+Here's an example of onions playing a crucial supporting role in the.
 Start with finely chopped celery, onion and carrot.
 Sautee that in butter until soft and starting to caramelize.
 Add a bunch of minced garlic and cook Whatever you are making the soup with, roast (or grill) it ALL.

 So that is going to wrap it up for this exceptional food carrot and onion soup recipe.
 Thanks so much for your time.
 I'm confident you can make this at home.
 There's gonna be more interesting food in home recipes coming up.
 Don't forget to bookmark this page on your browser, and share it to your family, friends and colleague.
 Thanks again for reading.
 Go on get cooking!